abafo22/Filtered-long-running-Azure-VM-traces/README.md

 This repository contains traces of the Virtual Machine (VM) workload of Microsoft Azure collected in 2017.
 The trace contains more than twenty-eight thousand VMs with over twenty-four million datapoints for CPU Utilisation readings.

+The trace is a sanitised subset of the Azure VM workload described in "Resource Central: Understanding and Predicting Workloads for Improved Resource Management in Large Cloud Platforms" in SOSP’17.

+If you do use either of these traces in your research, please make sure to cite the following papers.

+* Our paper "Fast Analysis and Prediction in Large Scale Virtual Machines Resource Utilisation
+* The original contributor  "Resource Central: Understanding and Predicting Workloads for Improved Resource Management in Large Cloud Platforms"

 # Data Description <h2>
 *  Dataset size: 19.4GB